Sanofi dengue vaccine promising but questions remain

 Annelies Wilder-Smith of Singapore's Nanyang Technological University, who wrote a commentary accompanying the Lancet study, said its failure in serotype 2 was "an enigma".

-Questions remain as to what the threshold of dengue incidence might be for countries to decide that it is worth launching costly vaccination programs, she noted.
+Questions remain as to what the threshold of dengue incidence might be for countries to decide that it is worth launching costly vaccination programmes, she noted.

 Difficulties in developing a dengue vaccine echo similar problems that GlaxoSmithKline has had in developing the first vaccine for malaria, which also did not perform as strongly in clinical trials as initially hoped.